 Reminder: Students that have graduated from South will need to complete the transfer out process during their 60 day grace period.

 If a student transfers out from South Seattle College to another SEVP-Approved school during the one year of OPT authorization this will cancel the student’s remaining eligibility to participate in OPT.
 The student will need to be approved by the new school for any additional employment.

 Lost or Stolen Documents

-If your immigration documents are lost or stolen please notify the International Programs Office
+If your immigration documents are lost or stolen please notify the Center for International Education Office.

-If your I-20 is lost, stolen or damaged please talk with your immigration advisor in the International Programs Office.
+If your I-20 is lost, stolen or damaged please talk with your immigration advisor in the Center for International Education Office.
 You can request a replacement I-20 by completing the Request for a New or Revised I-20 Form.

 If your passport is lost or stolen you should immediately contact your country’s embassy or